A $K$-theoretical invariant and bifurcation for a parameterized family of functionals: Introduction

 \section{Introduction}

 The meaning of the word {\em bifurcation\/} changes depending on the context and here we deal only with bifurcation from the {\em trivial branch\/}.
 This is perhaps the simplest bifurcation phenomena which occur in nonlinear analysis, differential geometry and mechanics.
-The aim of this paper is to establish an abstract bifurcation result in a form suitable for the applications to geometric variational problems.\\
+The aim of this paper is to establish an abstract bifurcation result in a form suitable for the applications to geometric variational problems.

 Given two normed linear spaces $E$ and $F$ and a continuous family of Fredholm maps $h\colon X \times E \to F$ continuously parameterized by a path connected topological space such that $h(\cdot,0)=0$, we say that a point $x_* \in X$ is a {\em bifurcation point from the trivial branch $X \times \{0\}$\/} if each neighborhood of $(x_*,0)$ contains solutions of $h(x,v)=0$ with $v \not=0$.
-We shall denote by $\Bif(h)$ the set of all bifurcation points of $h$.
 It is a well-known fact that there exists a strict relation between the topology of the parameter space and the existence of a bifurcation point from the trivial branch and thus an important role is played by the homotopy theoretical methods.
-The literature on this topic is quite broad and we will be able to review just some of the existing results.

-Homotopic methods in several parameter bifurcation theory were developed in the past decades mainly by Alexander, Ize, Fitzpatrick, Pejsachowicz among others.
-The Alexander's approach can be sketched as follows.
+The literature on this topic is quite broad and the main contributions were given in the past decades mainly by Alexander, Ize, Fitzpatrick, Pejsachowicz among others.
+(See for instance \cite{FitPej91,Pej88,Pej01} and references therein).
+The Alexander's approach can be quickly sketched as follows.
 Consider a family $f_p : \R^n \to \R^n$ parameterized by $p \in \R^k$, with $f_p(0)=0$ and let $L_p$ be the derivative of $f_p$ at $0$.
 Let $p_0$ be an isolated point in the set $\Sigma(f)$ of all parameters at which the derivative $L_p$ is singular.
 Restricting the map $p \mapsto L_p$ to the boundary of a small disk $D$ centered at $p_0$ one gets an element $\gamma_f$ in the homotopy group $\pi_{k-1}(\Gl(n)).$ This element is an obstruction to the existence of a deformation of the map $L:(D, \partial D)\to (M_n(\R), \Gl(n))$ to a map into $\Gl(n)$.
 The point $p_0$ is a bifurcation point, provided the image of $\gamma_f$ by the classical Whitehead $J$-homomorphism is nontrivial.